teamtravel12/grainflow/xzvbdg-12025-10-28--1215-pdt--readme.md

 ### q: what if i have conflicts?

-grainflow will stop and tell you. resolve conflicts manually, then run `bb flow` again.
+grainflow will stop and tell you. resolve conflicts manually, then run `steel flow` again.

 ### q: can i use this for smart contracts?